williamng0079/DSA3C_ML_21-22/README.md

+# Unit tests for DSA3C coursework

+Here there is information on how to structure your code and the coursework repository.

 ## Getting started

 Go to GitHub and select the option to start a new repository.
 Name it DSA3C_ML_21-22 and do not add to it any of the files that GitHub suggests (i.e. do not add `README.md`, `.gitignore` and `LICENCE`).
 After clicking **Create repository** scroll down and find the **Import code** option.
 Select this and then in the url text field paste `https://github.com/mazaja/CompromiseCourseworkTests` and select **Begin import**.
 Now you can clone the new repository to your local machine and start working. **You should develop your code for this assignment in the `src` folder of the repository**.